 Causes of residual-limb pain include

 Postoperative surgical wound pain typically resolves as tissues heal, typically over 3 to 6 months.
 Pain continuing beyond that time has numerous causes, including infection, wound dehiscence, arterial insufficiency, hematoma, insufficient muscle padding over cut ends of bone, and a poorly fitting preparatory prosthesis.
 Treatments are directed at the cause and may also include prosthesis modification, discontinuance of prosthesis use until healing, and analgesics.

 Neuropathic pain is common in amputees and is usually described as a shooting or burning pain and typically develops within 7 days of amputation.
 It can go away on its own but is often chronic.
 It can be unrelenting and severe, or intermittent.
 It often is the result of nerve damage from an injury or the severing of nerves during the amputation.
-Treatment of neuropathic pain is multimodal (eg, psychologic treatments, physical methods, antidepressants, or antiseizure drugs).
+Treatment of neuropathic pain Treatment Neuropathic pain results from damage to or dysfunction of the peripheral or central nervous system, rather than stimulation of pain receptors.
+Diagnosis is suggested by pain out of proportion... read more is multimodal (eg, psychologic treatments, physical methods, antidepressants, or antiseizure drugs).

 Deep tissue infection may be more difficult to diagnose because focal swelling and erythema may not become apparent until pain has been present for some time; systemic manifestations such as fever or tachycardia may appear first and should not be ignored.